damianhakert/damianhakert.github.io/source/jobs/merge-request-coach/index.html.md

   * Make sure a changelog entry crediting the author exists
   * Add your own commits to improve and finish the original work
   * Push to a new branch and open a new merge request
-* Reduce the amount of open [merge requests from the community]
 * Make it easy to contribute to GitLab even for people who are new to Ruby, JavaScript, or programming entirely